-I was born in Reading, Pennsylvania.
+I was born in Reading, Pennsylvania (you know, the supposed outlet capital of the world).
 I grew up in a tiny borough just outside the city limits called Mount Penn.
 I played hopscotch on my sidewalk and other silly street games like Mother May I and Red Light, Green Light.
 From these antics I learned valuable skills like screaming, running fast, standing on one foot, and asking permission.

-I sported a hideous uniform including pleats, a Peter Pan collar, and eventually, polyester pants, during my decade-plus in parochial school.
+I sported a hideous uniform including pleats, a Peter Pan collar, and eventually, polyester pants during my decade-plus in parochial school.
 Long before I graduated from Reading Central Catholic, I knew that college wasn’t for me.
-Although I was a good student, member of the National Honor Society, and particularly excelled at Language Arts, I was uncomfortable in a traditional classroom situation.
-I would rather have been twirling in a tutu, or riding the Bieber bus back and forth to Manhattan, which I started doing at the age of 12.
+Although I was a good student, member of the National Honor Society, and particularly excelled at English, I was uncomfortable in a traditional classroom situation.
+I would rather have been twirling in a tutu or riding the Bieber bus back and forth to Manhattan, which I started doing at the age of 12.
 That’s when I fell in love with New York for the first time.

-I had a series of retail jobs in my early twenties that barely paid for my leotard and tights, so I decided that I would go back to school.
+I had a series of retail jobs in my late teens and early twenties that barely paid for my leotard and tights, so I decided that I would go to art school.
 After a bad break-up, I packed my bags and my cat, pilfered used furniture, and moved to the City of Brotherly Love.
 I attended the Art Institute of Philadelphia to major in interior design and study the art of drinking red wine.
 I graduated and then asked myself, “What’s next?”

 After a brief stint in London, I returned to Pennsylvania where I honed my residential design skills while working for a small business.
-In 1995, I moved to Atlanta to cook delicious food, decorate historic homes, and meet my husband.
-Michael and I renovated houses and managed to stay married through all three.
-I became a certified professional oenophile, and transformed myself into an avid gardener after living my life with a black thumb.
+In 1995, I moved to Atlanta to learn how to cook delicious food and decorate historic homes.
+I became a certified professional oenophile and transformed myself into an avid gardener after living my life with a black thumb.

-When the recession hit, Michael had several opportunities to work in Manhattan.
-I needed a change of scenery and began packing almost immediately.
-We sold our 2,800 square foot Victorian bungalow, headed north with a dog and two kitties in tow, and landed in New York City.
-I started writing upon arrival, and hoped that one day I could do it full-time.
+When the recession hit in 2007, I left Atlanta and headed north with a dog and two kitties in tow, landing on the Upper East Side of New York City.
+I started writing upon arrival and hoped that one day I could do it full-time.

-After several sales jobs in Manhattan and the purchase of a new wardrobe, my dream came true.
-Now, I’m a New York writer and I work out of my pajamas and commute two feet to my desk.
+After several sales jobs in NYC and the purchase of a new wardrobe, my dream came true.
+Now, I’m a freelance New York writer.
+I work out of my pajamas and commute two feet to my desk (or sofa, depending on my mood).
 This is one of the few advantages of living in a New York apartment, and well, so much for that wardrobe.

 I am the co-author of the 48-hour New York Guide published by National Geographic.
-The guidebook is available in French and Italian right now (how chic!), but the English version will be available in 2018.
-Check back for details.
+The guidebook is available in French and Italian (how chic!), and will soon be released in English.

-I live in Manhattan with my husband and our furry family.
+The Upper West Side of Manhattan is my home.
 When I’m not in front of my laptop, I’m probably wandering the streets of the city I love or off discovering another part of the planet.

 Want to get in touch?
 Visit my contact page and message me.